Oct 7, 2022 The Surprising Drawbacks of Getting a Mental Health Diagnosis as an Adult

 When you’re doing everything you can to find effective ways to cope with the barriers currently present in your life, you may be surprised to learn that finding answers may limit your options.
 The trouble with receiving a new diagnosis is that professionals often stop looking for answers or observing new solutions when they can toss everything into the neatly labeled container you’ve presented.

 The liberation of finally having a name for the cluster of symptoms and chaos that have crisscrossed your life to this point may cost you the freedom to explore and understand it as it relates to your specific situation.
-In solution-focused therapy, we seek to answer each question or concern as it’s presented.
+In cognitive behavioral therapy, we seek to answer each question or concern as it’s presented.
 This works because we never stop showing up with curiosity and looking for ways to use the information we discover to create meaningful change.

 In therapy designed for a diagnosis, people may stop asking questions because they’re no longer looking for answers.
 Instead, they assume that the diagnosis was the answer and now they must simply treat the symptoms.

 A diagnosis is not a solution

 Having a syndrome, a symptom, or a disability is a starting point.
 It offers you a map so that you can get to know the lay of the land, and can help you save time when meeting a new healthcare professional or starting individual therapy.
 But a diagnosis will not solve any of the barriers you experience due to the symptoms that led you to seek answers in the first place.